-This paper presents the latest information about the activity-based regional travel forecasting model system being implemented for the Sacramento, California, Council of Governments.
-The SACSIM model system represents travel in the context of an integrated disaggregate econometric model of each resident's full-day activity and travel schedule.
+This paper presents the regional travel forecasting model system (SACSIM) being used by the Sacramento (California) Area Council of Governments (SACOG).
+Within SACSIM an integrated activity-based disaggregate econometric model (DaySim) simulates each resident's full-day activity and travel schedule.
 Sensitivity to neighborhood scale is enhanced through disaggregation of the modeled outcomes in three key dimensions: purpose, time, and space.
 Each activity episode is associated with one of seven specific purposes, and with a particular parcel location at which it occurs.
 The beginning and ending times of all activity and travel episodes are identified within a specific 30-minute time period.
-The model system has been calibrated and tested for a base year of 2000 and for forecasts to the years 2005 and 2032.
-The paper summarizes the model system structure, explains the integration with the traffic assignment model, and discusses issues with preparing input data for such a model system.
+Within SACSIM, DaySim equilibrates iteratively with traditional traffic assignment models.
+SACSIM was calibrated and tested for a base year of 2000 and for forecasts to the years 2005 and 2035, and was subjected to a formal peer-review.
+It was used to provide forecasts for the Regional Transportation Plan (RTP) and continues to be used for various policy analyses.